 Presenting a case in front of a national court or arbitral tribunal remains a defining moment in a lawyer’s career.
 Today, however, achieving this requires being prepared to deal strategically with cross-border litigation, parallel proceedings or international insolvency situations.
 As a business lawyer, this will also mean seeking the protection afforded by international investment law, and undertaking structured business mediation when appropriate.

-Key benefits of an international dispute resolution LL.M.
+Key benefits of an international dispute resolution specialization

 - Acquire a 360o overview of business dispute resolution, including international commercial arbitration, cross-border litigation in the EU and beyond, investor-state dispute resolution and structured mediation.